-“Members” are people who make their primary residence within the Association boundaries as described in Section 1.3.
+“Members” are people who may make their primary residence within the Association boundaries as described in Section 1.3 or outside and make financial contributions to the Association.
 Members can be elected to serve on the Advisory Council and on the Executive Committee as defined in Article 3.
 Members are also eligible to create and serve as Committee chairs.

 Section 2.2 – Friends

-“Friends” are people who reside outside of the Association boundaries as well as businesses and other organizations inside or outside of the Association boundaries.
-Friends can be elected to serve on the Advisory Council and can also serve as Committee chairs.
+“Friends” are people who reside inside or outside of the Association boundaries as well as businesses and other organizations inside or outside of the Association boundaries, but are not making financial contributions to the Association.

 Section 2.3 – Member Benefits and Voting Rights

 Each Member is entitled to Member benefits as defined by the Executive Committee of the Advisory Council annually.
-Each Member shall be entitled to one voting ballot on the matter of Advisory Council elections, at the Association annual public meeting and Advisory Council vote, to be held each March, and subject to the rules of Article 3.
+Each Member shall be entitled to one voting ballot on the matter of Advisory Council elections, subject to the rules of Article 3.